 W. Alton Jones Professor of Philosophy

 Robert Talisse specializes in contemporary political philosophy, with particular interest in democratic theory and political epistemology.
 In addition, he pursues topics in pragmatism, analytic philosophy, argumentation theory, and ancient philosophy.

-Personal Webpage (includes full list of publications and downloadable off-prints)
+Personal Webpage (includes a full list of publications and downloadable off-prints)

 Contemporary Political Philosophy, Ethics, Pragmatism

 Sustaining Democracy: What We Owe to the Other Side, Oxford University Press (2021)